Command of the sea: National capabilities

 Historically, many powers attempted to extend command of the sea into peacetime, imposing taxes or other restrictions on shipping using areas of open sea.
 For example, Venice claimed the Adriatic Sea, and exacted a heavy toll from vessels navigating its northern waters.
-Genoa and France each claimed portions of the western Mediterranean Sea.
+Genoa claimed significant control over the western Mediterranean.
 Denmark and Sweden claimed to share the Baltic Sea between them.
 Spain claimed dominion over the Pacific Ocean and the Gulf of Mexico, and Portugal over the Indian Ocean and all the Atlantic Ocean south of Morocco (Hall, 148-9).

 Asymmetric countermeasures

-During the age of sail, there were two primary counter measures to another power holding control of the sea: smuggling, and privateering.
+During the Age of Sail, there were two primary counter measures to another power holding control of the sea: smuggling, and privateering.
 Smuggling helped to ensure that a country could continue trading (and obtaining food and other vital supplies) even when under blockade, while privateering allowed the weaker power to disrupt the stronger power's trade.
 As these measures, which are examples of asymmetric warfare, came from non-governmental and sometimes criminal organizations, they fell into disfavor with stronger governments.
 The 1856 Paris Declaration Respecting Maritime Law banned privateering.
 That treaty was ratified by relatively few countries, but has become the customary law of the sea.